 Penn State College of Medicine accepts visiting student applications through VSLO.

 Prerequisites: Successful completion of the pre-clinical curriculum of medical school, including clinically relevant neuroanatomy, neurophysiology, neuropathology, and physical diagnosis.
 In addition, students must have completed all required courses/rotations for the third year of medical school.

 Length of course: Four weeks

-Date/time/location: The student may be assigned to Penn State Health Milton S. Hershey Medical Center, State College locations or Kaiser Permanente for all or part of the rotation.
+Date/time/location: The student may be assigned to Penn State Health Milton S. Hershey Medical Center or State College locations for all or part of the rotation.

-Description: The clerkship includes two weeks of core neurology on either the inpatient consult service, inpatient general service, inpatient stroke service or the neurology critical care unit, as well as two weeks of selectives that may include neurosurgery, neurocritical care, pediatric neurology, physical medicine and rehabilitation, and/or outpatient adult neurology.
+Description: The clerkship includes two weeks of core neurology on either the inpatient consult service, inpatient general service, inpatient stroke service or the neurocritical care unit, as well as two weeks of selectives that may include neurosurgery, pediatric neurology, physical medicine and rehabilitation, and/or outpatient adult neurology.
 After completing the rotation, the student should be comfortable performing a neurological examination and evaluating patients with various neurological disorders.
 For additional information, refer to the clerkship curriculum guidelines.